 PURE takes their claims process one step further, going beyond repairs to actually assist with future loss prevention in qualifying cases.
 The company’s Loss Prevention Program applies to claims of more than $10,000 and provides extra funds for upgrades or improvements that will prevent a similar loss in the future.
 This feature really puts PURE above and beyond when it comes to claims service.

 PURE’s slogan is “Love your insurance”, and it appears most of their members do feel that way.
-PURE has an A+ rating with the BBB, and there is only one complaint on record in the past three years.
+Although the company is not accredited on the Better Business Bureau website, PURE has an A+ rating with the BBB.
+The company has an impressive zero complaints in the last three years.

 |Rating Company||Grade||Financial Outlook|